alaffin12/stackedit/Bastion.md

 *Topical Study.* A PC gains advantage on Arcana, History, Nature or Religion checks for the next week.
 *Research Secrets.* Roll 1d8.
 On an 8 you learn the next secret you are searching for.

+**Pub**
+Upkeep: 20 gp/week
+*Liquid Courage*.
+For the next seven days a player has advantage on saving throws versus being charmed or frightened.